 Future Energy Landscapes in action

-The Future Energy Landscape approach is transforming how local renewable energy policy is developed across England and Wales.
-Below are some stories showing how FEL can bridge the gap between local communities and local and national policy-making.
+Below are four illustrations of how FEL bridges the gap between local communities and local and national policy-making.
 Our workshops have helped communities all around the UK including Wellow, Wales, North Somerset and South Downs.

 By involving people in shaping their local renewable energy future, we’re not just meeting targets – we’re building a sustainable, community-backed renewable energy sector.